ergo-services/ergo/docs/advanced/pub-sub-internals.md

 You only receive notifications when crossing the zero threshold.
 The notifications answer: "is anyone listening?" - not "how many are listening?"

+Node-level events do not produce these notifications.
+The producer of a node-level event is the node core, which does not consume `MessageEventStart` or `MessageEventStop` messages.

 ### Practical Use Case: On-Demand Data Production

 ```go